GabServino/profitlens-by-gabriel/README.md

 ## Project Overview

-This data analytics project was based on a business scenario where a Sales Director requested a financial dashboard to help monitor overall sales performance.
-The goal of the project was to turn raw sales data into a clear and interactive dashboard that could help stakeholders easily track revenue, profit, sales trends, customer segments, product performance, and discount impact.
+This project developed a Power BI dashboard to analyze financial sales performance using raw sales data.
+It includes interactive insights into revenue, profit, sales trends, customer segments, product performance, and discount impact.
+The data was prepared and transformed in Excel and Power BI to create a clear and interactive report for monitoring business performance.

-The project included cleaning and preparing the data, creating calculated metrics, and building interactive visualizations using Excel and Power BI.
-The final dashboard was designed to provide a simple and easy-to-understand view of financial performance while highlighting important trends, profitability issues, and business opportunities.

 Insights and recommendations are provided on the following key areas: